mixonic/rfcs/text/0000-module-unification-namespaces.md

 TODO:

-* Summary should talk about migrating addons to the new system
-* Unify language.
-I think we want to call these "packages" instead of "namespaces".
-In this draft I use the terms too loosly.
 * Component/template section should talk about `{{component}}`
 * Component/template section should talk about `prelude.hbs`
-* Section on service injection must define `source` argument
 * Service namespace section should have more examples.
 * Section on registration APIs need to be reviewed
 * Downsides need updating, see [scratchpad](https://paper.dropbox.com/doc/Module-Unification-Namespace-Scratchpad-wbwwqafYnhNxXqY7SNIpB#:uid=000286165742384854025306&h2=Downsides-of-this-solution)